Resident and Management Communication Responsibilities

 CSCC consists of twelve apartment buildings and one Community Center building.
 Each apartment building contains either four or six coreways, which each hold 23 or 35 apartments.

 Each specific building will hold two meetings a year, customarily during the Spring and Fall Celebrations.
 These celebrations are the basic point of entry into the CSCC governance system.
-The building elects individual residents to serve on the CSCC Board of Directors, Conciliation Committee, Building Coordinator Committee, and one resident on each standing committee.
+The building elects individual residents to serve as the Building Coordinator, Community Activities Committee and the Finance Committee.
 The building meetings are arenas for residents to discuss ideas and concerns that affect both their building and the community at large.
-Building funds may be allocated at these meetings for specific projects (flowers, doormats, picnics) and special policies applying to the particular building may be enacted.
+Building funds may be allocated at these meetings for specific projects (flowers, picnics).
 The building’s Building Coordinator and/or Board Representative chair the Building meeting.
-Residents of a particular building may also request a special meeting by obtaining the signatures of 20% of the building’s stockholding residents and presenting the petition to their building’s CSCC Board Representative.
-The Board Representative must then hold a building meeting within seven (7) days.

 Responsibilities of a Stockholder